aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 - an internet gateway, with a default route on the public subnets
 - a pair of NAT gateways (one in each AZ)
 - default routes for the NAT gateways in the private subnets
-- IAM roles for the sample YELB application tasks and task execution roles
+- IAM roles for the sample Yelb application tasks and task execution roles
-- Security groups for the YELB app service components
+- Security groups for the Yelb app service components
-- Service discovery namespaces for the YELB app components
+- Service discovery namespaces for the Yelb app components
-- 1 External Load Balancer and target groups to expose the YELB UI app
+- 1 External Load Balancer and target groups to expose the Yelb UI app
-- 1 Internal Load Balancer and target groups to expose the YELB app server
+- 1 Internal Load Balancer and target groups to expose the Yelb app server
 - 1 ECS Cluster
 - ECS service and ECS task definitions deployed